This page may contain affiliate links. Learn More.

 If my furniture needs a quick restoration, I put a small amount of olive oil on a rag and squeeze a squeeze of lemon juice on it.
 It conditions wood wonderfully and leaves it super clean and fresh.
 Forget the pledge that’s full of chemicals and fragrances that can make you sick.
 Nothing to worry about here with these natural cleaners.

-We use this same natural cleaning product to clean our bathroom surfaces, mirrors, toilet bowl and seat, sink, door knobs, light switches and any other surface you can think of.
+We use this same natural cleaning product to clean our bathroom surfaces, mirrors, toilet bowl and seat, sink, doorknobs, light switches and any other surface you can think of.

 If you need a little extra scrubbing power for shower cleaning or toilet cleaning, first sprinkle on some baking soda and scrub with a moist brush or rag and then spray on the vinegar and give it another swish.
 The reaction between the baking soda and vinegar has even more cleaning power AND it’s a great drain cleaner.

 Whatever I can’t clean with plain vinegar in the kitchen can also be solved with some simple nontoxic household ingredients.
 Just like the toilet scrubbing, you can sprinkle baking soda in the sink and scrub, then spray on your vinegar spray and scrub while you rinse it down the sink, cleaning the drain as it goes.
-Two for one natural cleaners.
+Two for one natural cleaner.

 If you have a tough pot to scrub, you can sprinkle the mess with salt and scrub it off with half of a lemon.
 You’ll be amazed at how well this works.
 You can also use luffas to scrub dishes or these other dish scrubbers that are made with things you already have.